 Nearly half (49 percent) of students in the region served by Tarrant Area Food Bank participate in free or reduced-price school meals programs that provide breakfast and lunch five days a week.
 When school is out, these students can receive free meals as part of the Summer Food Service Programs (SFSP) run by the Texas Department of Agriculture and funded by the U.S. Department of Agriculture.*

-During Summer 2013, Tarrant Area Food Bank's Summer Food Service Program served meals to kids at 30-plus sites in Tarrant, Denton, Parker and Wise Counties.
+During Summer 2014, Tarrant Area Food Bank's Summer Food Service Program is serving meals to kids at community sites in Tarrant, Parker, Wise and Erath Counties.

-There are no income requirements or registration.
-Any child under age 18 may come to eat.
+Any child under age 18 may come to eat for free.
+There are no income requirements or registration necessary for a child to eat at a SFSP site.
 Meals will be provided to all children without charge and are the same for all children regardless of race, color, national origin, sex, age or disability.

 For more information about the Summer Food Service Program, visit www.summerfood.org.